Welfare state: United States

 The United States developed a limited welfare state in the 1930s.
 The earliest and most comprehensive philosophical justification for the welfare state was produced by an American, the sociologist Lester Frank Ward (1841–1913), whom the historian Henry Steele Commager called "the father of the modern welfare state".

 Ward saw social phenomena as amenable to human control.
 "It is only through the artificial control of natural phenomena that science is made to minister to human needs" he wrote, "and if social laws are really analogous to physical laws, there is no reason why social science should not receive practical application such as have been given to physical science."
 Ward wrote:

-The charge of paternalism is chiefly made by the class that enjoys the largest share of government protection.
-Those who denounce it are those who most frequently and successfully invoke it.
-Nothing is more obvious today than the single inability of capital and private enterprise to take care of themselves unaided by the state; and while they are incessantly denouncing "paternalism," by which they mean the claim of the defenseless laborer and artisan to a share in this lavish state protection, they are all the while besieging legislatures for relief from their own incompetency, and "pleading the baby act" through a trained body of lawyers and lobbyists.
-The dispensing of national pap to this class should rather be called "maternalism," to which a square, open, and dignified paternalism would be infinitely preferable.

 Ward's theories centred around his belief that a universal and comprehensive system of education was necessary if a democratic government was to function successfully.
 His writings profoundly influenced younger generations of progressive thinkers such as Theodore Roosevelt, Thomas Dewey, and Frances Perkins (1880–1965), among others.

 The United States was the only industrialized country that went into the Great Depression of the 1930s with no social insurance policies in place.
 In 1935 Franklin D. Roosevelt's New Deal instituted significant social insurance policies.
 In 1938 Congress passed the Fair Labor Standards Act, limiting the work week to 40 hours and banning child labor for children under 16, over stiff congressional opposition from the low-wage South.